ChiragSaxena-In/sandboxed-cli-toolkit/README.md

 # then open reports/dashboard.html in a browser
 ```

-## 13. Future Improvements
+## 13. What's Next

-- Plugin-style collectors so new system-info sections can be registered without touching `cli.js`.
+- Plugin-style collectors, so new system-info sections can be added without touching `cli.js`.
-- Automated test suite (e.g. `node:test` or `vitest`) covering sandbox-escape edge cases, confirmation gating, and graceful-fallback paths.
+- An actual test suite (`node:test` or `vitest`) covering sandbox-escape edge cases, confirmation gating, and the fallback paths.
-- Packaged single binary (e.g. via `pkg` or Node's built-in SEA) for distribution without requiring `npm install`.
+- Maybe package it as a single binary (`pkg` or Node's built-in SEA) so people don't need to `npm install` just to try it.
-- Auto-open the dashboard in the default browser after generation, with a `--no-open` escape hatch for headless/CI environments.
+- Auto-open the dashboard in your browser after generating it, with a `--no-open` flag for headless/CI setups.